dhjsh88/fpga-fc-accelerator/README.md

 ![Block design](docs/images/block_design.png)

-Design decisions worth noting:
+Implementation details:

-- **The original PIO path was kept, selectable at runtime via a control register** (register slot 10 at byte offset 0x28: bit 0 selects PIO/DMA mode, bit 1 the target BRAM).
-This enabled like-for-like A/B measurement on the same bitstream and preserved a known-good path for regression during bring-up.
-It also localized fault isolation: when the DMA path first hung, the working PIO path showed the baseline accelerator and original control path were intact, narrowing the investigation to the newly added DMA path.
+- I kept the PIO path and added a control register to select PIO or DMA at runtime.
+Register slot 10 at byte offset `0x28` contains the control fields.
+Bit 0 selects the loading path, and bit 1 selects the target BRAM.
+Keeping both paths allowed them to be measured on the same bitstream.
+The PIO path also provided a working reference during DMA integration.
-- **`axis_to_bram` generates what the stream lacks — addresses.** AXI-Stream carries data with valid/ready handshaking but no addressing; the receiver counts accepted beats (0,1,2,…) into a BRAM write address and resets on `TLAST`. `tready` is held high since BRAM accepts one write per cycle, so no backpressure logic is needed.
+- AXI-Stream provides data and valid/ready handshaking but does not provide a memory address.
+The `axis_to_bram` module increments the BRAM write address for each accepted word.
+It resets the address counter when it accepts `TLAST`.
+The receiver keeps `tready` high because BRAM can accept one write per clock.
+No additional backpressure logic is required in this design.
-- **Cache coherency handled explicitly**: operand buffers are flushed (`Xil_DCacheFlushRange`) after generation so the DMA — which reads DDR, not the CPU cache — sees current data.
+-The processor flushes both operand buffers with (`Xil_DCacheFlushRange`) after generating the inputs.
+This occurs before DMA begins because DMA reads DDR rather than the Cortex-A9 data cache.

 ## The Bug That Taught the Most